daattali/shinyjs/README.md

 picker widget to Shiny apps.
 There is also a colour picker RStudio addin (accessed through the *Addins* menu) and a gadget (accessed with the `colourPicker()` function) that can be used to easily select colours.
 The screenshot below is from the colour picker addin.
+You can also view a [short GIF demo](inst/img/colourPickerGadget.gif) of the addin.

 ![Colour picker screenshot](inst/img/colourpickerscrnshot.png)